Before You Visit Riga: A Traveler’s Guide to Latvia’s Occupation History and How to Travel There Thoughtfully Today

 Latvia doesn’t usually enter the travel conversation through its history.

-More often, it appears through its architecture, its affordability, its “underrated” Baltic charm.
-The language we use when a place feels newly available to us.
+More often, it appears through its architecture, its affordability, its “underrated” Baltic charm…the language we use when a place feels newly available to us.
 But Latvia is not newly anything.
-It is a country whose independence, culture, and language survived nearly fifty years of Russian and German and occupation within living memory.
-And to visit it without understanding that is to arrive without context.
+It is a country whose independence, culture, and language survived nearly fifty years of Russian and German occupation within living memory.
+And to visit it without understanding this is to arrive without context.

 This blog post is not a guide born from my own foot tracks on Latvian streets.
 I haven’t yet been (though I’d love to).
 It is born from reading, then research, and finally reflection on what it means to travel thoughtfully in places shaped by trauma, resilience, and long-silenced histories.
 As a traveler and travel content creator, I believe we don’t only influence where people go—we influence how they arrive.
 How you arrive.

-I first encountered Latvia through Shelly Sanders’ Daughters of the Occupation—a novel inspired by true events and the author’s own family history that moved between Riga in the 1940s and Chicago decades later, tracing the lives shaped by war, exile, and survival.
-It didn’t teach me facts first.
-It taught me weight.
-And once you feel that weight, it becomes impossible to see Latvia as just another beautiful Baltic destination.
+I first encountered Latvia through Shelly Sanders’ Daughters of the Occupation—a novel inspired by true events and the author’s own family history that moved between Riga in the 1940s and Chicago decades later, tracing lives shaped by war, exile, and survival.
+This book taught me the weight behind the facts of history.
+And once I felt that weight, it became impossible to see Latvia as just another beautiful Baltic destination.

 “The truth is so hard to bear.
 Not many people are willing to carry it.” — from Shelly Sanders’ Daughters of the Occupation